truemrwalker/wblwrld3/setup/README.md

 This directory contains configuration files, scripts and instructions for deploying Webble World on different systems and platforms, under different deployment configurations.

+The resources contained here are only provided to streamline and simplify the deployment of Webble World for a few common deployment scenarios.
+Detailed instructions, explanations and more fine-grained deployment and configuration options can be found in the ```README.md``` file under the ```serverside``` sub-directory of the Webble World repository.

+In this context, the instructions, suggestions, scripts and configurations that appear in this directory only comprise a few possible deployment methodologies for the Webble World platform and should not be considered as the only or "ultimate" way to configure and deploy the platform.

+Particular emphasis has been put on the following two deployment methods:

+1. Development deployment under Microsoft Windows (see ```windows``` )
+2. Production deployment under Ubuntu 16.04 (systemd) (see ```server```)

 # Organization

 ## ```docker```